BenConstable/Compose/README.md

 #Compose
 Compose is a Git based PHP deploy tool for web applications.
-It is targeted and deploying Symfony 2 projects.
+It is targeted at deploying Symfony 2 projects, although it can be used for any sort of web application.

 ##Pake
-Compose is built on Pake, a PHP build script similar to Rake or Make.
+Compose is built on Pake, a PHP build tool similar to Rake or Make.
 Compose uses Pake to keep everything in PHP - why use other languages when you can do everything with one?

 ##Deployment
 Deployment boils down to: